m-amirpour/m-amirpour/README.md

 ## About Me

-A software developer focused on building reliable and efficient solutions.
+A passionate software developer focused on building reliable and efficient solutions.
 I enjoy learning new technologies and contributing to meaningful projects.
+With experience in both backend and frontend development, I aim to create scalable and maintainable systems.

 ---